tranhelen/tranhelen/_posts/2016-05-21-theweightwords.md

 - blog
 - management
 layout: post
+twitter_desc: About how the weight of your words shift when you become a lead an what that means.
+twitter_image: 37-00card.jpg
 ---

 Words have always guided my interests.
 The majority of my time is spent seeking personal essays in video, audio or written format, following the careers of stand-up comedians and writers, and in meetings determined to understand what's *behind* the words floating about.
 I have never been more aware of the weight of words than I am now.
 They are becoming heavier.